jibon-roy/flower-shop/README.md

 # flower-shop-assignment
 # Welcome to my repository
-# Thanks to Programming hero team to Teach me this project.
+# Thanks to Programming hero team